leftclickben/event-sourced-patience/integration-test/README.md

 To handle I/O, the frontend is provided with an input tape (an array of strings, each of which is followed by a newline), and also writes its output and error streams to tapes, which are then compared with expectations.

-## Writing tests
+## Adding tests

-Tests can be easily added and modified in the `tests/data` module, which is an array of `TestConfiguration` objects.
+Tests can be easily added and modified in the `fixtures/data` module, which is an array of `TestConfiguration` objects.

 The `getInitialise` function returns the `GameEvent`s passed to the `saveEvents` function for each game, to write events directly to the database.
 This provides the starting point for the game.